Max Bumgardner

 Bumgardner began his coaching career in 1949 at Denison High School in Denison, Texas, where he worked as an assistant under head football coach Les Cranfill.
 In 1950, he was hired as the head football coach and athletic director at San Angelo College—now known as Angelo State University—in San Angelo, Texas.
-Bumgardner remained in that post until he resigned in 1968, after the school had become a four-year college and was renamed as Angelo State College.
+He was named Texas Junior College Coach of the Year in 1951 and 1955.
+Bumgardner remained in that post as the school became a four-year college, renamed as Angelo State College ND playing in the NAIA, and then moved up to Division II of the NCAA in 1968.
+He resigned as head coach in 1968, but stayed on as athletic director until 1972.